 Your chance of developing alcohol-related cirrhosis increases with:

-Our liver is the target of many cancer-causing chemicals in tobacco.
-It is known that people with cirrhosis are at an increased risk of developing liver cancer, which is increased with smoking .
-Smoking also causes lung disease.
+The liver is the target of many cancer-causing chemicals in tobacco.
+It is known that people with cirrhosis are at an increased risk of developing liver cancer, which is increased with smoking.
+Smoking also causes lung diseases.
 This can lead to low oxygen levels in the body.
-People with low body oxygen have an increased risk of dying after a liver transplant .
+People with low body oxygen have an increased risk of dying after a liver transplant.

 Hepatitis B and C can be transmitted through blood products and through use of contaminated needles and syringes.
 Avoid using IV drugs.
 If you do use these drugs, do not share needles or syringes with anyone.

 Ask your doctor if you should get vaccinated against hepatitis B.

 Autoimmune hepatitis and other non-infectious forms of hepatitis may lead to cirrhosis if left untreated.
 Follow the treatment plan advised by your doctor if you have a non-infectious form of hepatitis.

 Once you know that you have a genetic cause of your liver disease, ask your doctor to screen your immediate family.

 Obesity is a major cause of liver disease.
 Eating a healthy diet and getting appropriate exercise are 2 important steps anyone can take that will reduce the risk for chronic liver disease.